Guns Akimbo poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Miles is a passive, online troll who spends his nights leaving hateful comments while working a dead-end coding job.
 His ex-girlfriend Nova has moved on, and he watches violent Skizm livestreams from the safety of his apartment..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Miles wakes up with guns bolted to his hands.
 Skizm leader Riktor has forced him into the game as punishment for his online trolling.
 He's now a contestant against Nix, and the game is broadcast live.
 He can't remove the weapons..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.